 Access to finance is often listed as one of the most important constraints on the expansion of small firms in low-income countries.
 However, several recent studies reveal that most microcredit-funded businesses rarely grow beyond subsistence-level entrepreneurship.
 Other evidence shows that cash and capital grants have delivered high returns to some microenterprises, and that small changes to contract structure can have a long-term effect on investment and profits.
 In this paper, I investigate the potential of 'microequity' contracts, which can be viewed as lying at some point on a spectrum between credit and grants, and provide a more flexible form of capital with performance-contingent repayments and a greater sharing of risk and reward.
 I present results from work with two of the largest microfinance institutions in Pakistan to investigate the effects of microequity contracts on microenterprises.
 In the first part of the paper, I describe an artefactual field experiment, designed using a simple model of investment choice under different financial contracts.
 This is tested with microenterprise owners who are part of a related field experiment that provides them with shared-ownership financing to expand their business.
-Results reveal that equity-financed microenterprise owners chose investment options with a greater expected profit than those under debt financing, with heterogeneity analysis suggesting a larger effect for more risk-averse individuals.
-Given the potential benefits, in the second part of the paper I present results from a field survey to provide insights on the reasons why most microfinance institutions do not actually offer microequity products.
-Results reveal the practical implementation challenges related to costly state verification, adverse selection into income-sharing contracts and moral hazard caused by inappropriatelytailored profit-sharing ratios.
-In the final section of the paper, I discuss a number of projects that have been developed based on the insights from this paper, and which explore the implementation of equity-like contracts while taking into consideration the observability of performance, the unique agency problems inherent in offering performance-contingent contracts and the required institutional structure of the financing institution offering such contracts.
+Results reveal that equity-financed microenterprise owners chose investment options with a greater expected profit than those under debt financing, with heterogeneity analysis suggesting a larger effect for the most riskaverse individuals, who also exhibit a stronger preference for equity contracts when offered a choice.
+In the final part of the paper, I describe qualitative insights for why most microfinance institutions do not implement microequity products, using a field survey and manager interviews, which reveal the practical implementation challenges due to costly state verification, adverse selection into profit-sharing contracts and moral hazard caused by inappropriately-tailored sharing ratios.